olcf/olcf-user-docs/services_and_applications/slate/overview.rst

 | - **Marble** (Moderate Enclave)
 | - **Onyx** (Open Enclave)

-| Moderate is the enclave in which Summit, and it's supporting resources, is accessible.
+| Moderate is the enclave in which Summit (:ref:`summit-user-guide`) is accessible.
 |
-| Open is the enclave in which Ascent, and it's suppporting resources, is accessible.
+| Open is the enclave in which :ref:`ascent-user-guide` is accessible.

 What is Docker
 --------------